 Cooking Vegetable Pulao in Pressure Cooker is the easiest recipe to get done, especially in the mornings packing for kids lunch box.
 I have way too many recipes for making a pulao.
 I still come up with different ones, depending on the mood and combinations I end up doing.

 For the Thalis this month, I decided to make and showcase everyday dishes that get cooked.
-Off late all of us have moved to a stage where two dishes max seems to be very filling.
-However I remember a couple of years back, each meal used to have specific component included catering to the protein, fibre etc. Though Amma never really gave a thought to these specific nutritional aspects, her dishes used to end up that way.
+Off late, all of us have moved to a stage where two dishes max seems to be very filling.
+However I remember a couple of years back, each meal used to have a specific component included catering to the protein, fiber, etc. Though Amma never really gave a thought to these specific nutritional aspects, her dishes used to end up that way.

 The rice turned out very delicious and more than the rest on the plate, this was liked by all.

 - 1 tsp Ginger Garlic paste

 - 1/2 cup Onion Julinnes

 - 1/2 tsp Red Chilli powder

 - 1/2 tsp Kitchen King Masala

 - 1/2 cup Mixed Vegetables Potatoes, Carrot, Beans